-13. As at 30 June 2022 admitted claims and reserved French motor insurance claims gross of reinsurance amounted to €49.4 million an increase of €0.7 million on claims reported as at 31 December 2021.
-Following the appointment of WTC in January 2019 the inherited backlog of work has been cleared.
-WTC are managed and monitored by Quest and claims handlers have returned to office working.
-There continues to be however, some delays due to postponements by the Courts and third parties and the scarcity of experts which affects many litigated and injury cases.
+14. As at 30 June 2023 admitted claims and reserved French motor insurance claims gross of reinsurance amounted to €43.1 which shows a significant reduction from the €49.4 million reported as at 31 December 2022.
+Following the appointment of WTC in January 2019, who are managed and monitored by Quest, the inherited backlog of work has been cleared however there continues to be some delays due to postponements by the Courts and third parties and the scarcity of experts which affects many litigated and injury cases.
+An exercise was undertaken during 2023 to streamline and improve the efficiency of claims reporting, combined with a review of all open claims.
+Areas of overlap between the claims reporting of WTC and FGAO were identified which led to the reduction of gross claims referred to above.